mouad-eh/mouad-eh.github.io/README.md

 You can deploy your own Astro site on various platforms by following the [Astro docs](https://docs.astro.build/en/guides/deploy/) guide.
 By default, the site will be built (see Commands section above) to a `/dist` directory.

-## License

-Licensed under the MIT License, Copyright © 2023

 ## Feedback and Suggestions

-If you have any suggestions/feedback, you can contact the creator, Christian Luntok, via [hey@avenuelabs.co](mailto:hey@avenuelabs.co).
-Alternatively, feel free to open an issue if you find bugs or want to request new features.
+If you have any suggestions/feedback, Feel free to open an issue if you find bugs or want to request new features.

 ## Credit/Acknowledgements